Most Wanted (Hilary Duff album): Critical response

 Spence D. of IGN stated that "the only draw for this album are the three new tracks and the three remixes."
 He further commented that Most Wanted is a "filler album" and that "[T]he new songs that are served up still show Duff chasing trends rather than setting them and actively searching for her own voice and image."
-Sal Cinquemani of Slant Magazine was critical of the album writing he "literally laughed out loud when I heard the Duffster was releasing a best-of album titled Most Wanted."
-He praised the Dead Executives produced tracks and concluded the review by writing that "apparently there aren't even enough bearable moments in Duff's recording career to fill one CD".
+Sal Cinquemani of Slant Magazine was critical of the album and lamented how nothing from her first album Santa Claus Lane (2002) was included.
+He also wrote "I literally laughed out loud when I heard the Duffster was releasing a best-of album titled Most Wanted."
+Cinquemani praised the Dead Executives produced tracks and concluded the review by writing that "apparently there aren't even enough bearable moments in Duff's recording career to fill one CD".
 Gabriel Leong of MTV Southeast Asia started the review by writing "A greatest hits album seems a tad flagrant when you've only had two albums so far.
 So let's call this one a compilation album instead."
 Leong noted that the title fitted the album perfectly and that it proves "its innocuous appeal of infectious bubblegum pop."
 David Hiltbrand of The Philadelphia Inquirer commented that it was "a little early in the career" to release a greatest hits album and that it showcased that "Duff is more product than talent."
 Aidin Vaziri of San Francisco Chronicle also commented that it was premature as it was too early in Duff's career to release a greatest hits compilation.
 He commended the new tracks produced by the Dead Executives writing that they "help alleviate the feeling that this is a total cash grab."
 In 2006, Rolling Stone included the album in their Lamest Greatest Hits Albums Ever list.